sentientmachine/labelmefacade/README.md

-Labelled by human hands using the LabelMe tool thustly:
+Using the mouse to quickly label the image using the LabelMe tool, Result this this image plus target data row serializing this to target supervisory signal:

 ![Alt text](./labels/05june05_static_street_boston__p1010736.png?raw=true "label for previous image")